Skip to content

 Who makes up an IT team?

 In the simplest terms, an IT team is a motley crew of tech experts that oversees the company’s computers and related hardware, software, and solutions.
 Unfortunately, that definition probably won’t suffice if you’re trying to devise an actionable business organizational chart.
-To make matters worse, you can’t just download an organizational chart template and apply it to your business because there is no one-size-fits-all solution.
+To make matters worse, you can’t just download an organizational chart template and apply it to your business because there is no one-size-fits-all effective team structure.

-But don’t give up hope of establishing a logical hierarchy.
-We’ll walk you through what you should know about developing an IT organization chart and explain potential functional departments and position titles.
+But don’t give up hope of establishing a logical hierarchical structure.
+We’ll walk you through what you should know about developing an IT organization chart and explain different departments and position titles.

 Common org chart models for IT departments

-Most IT departments have either a functional organizational model or a matrix organization model.
-Both focus on projects and have a clear chain of command, but they differ slightly in their approach.
+Most IT departments have either a functional organizational structure or a matrix organization model.
+Both focus on projects and have a clear chain of command, but they differ slightly in their approaches.

 Functional model

 A functional structure organizes the IT team into units based on their function.
-This groups employees with related areas of expertise, like networking, into the same subdepartments.
+This groups employees with related areas of expertise and skill sets, like networking, into the same subdepartments.

 Matrix model

 The matrix structure does not follow a traditional hierarchy.
 Instead, each team member reports to multiple leaders.
-While this can promote innovation, a matrix organizational structure is inherently more complicated.
+While this can promote innovation and lend to a relatively flat structure, a matrix organizational structure is inherently more complicated.

 Factors to consider when structuring your IT department